-Additionally, the environment may be more efficiently controlled as one unit, as opposed to treating problematic spots individually.
+Additionally, it is more efficient to control the environment as one unit, as opposed to treating problematic spots individually.
 In this fashion, a homogeneous environment provides better conditions for the plants, while reducing management costs and efforts.

 Maintaining an Active Climate

 Climate conditions, in general, have a massive effect on the plants’ nutrient transport.
-Air movement in particular is crucial for stimulating the uptake of water, and subsequently necessary nutrients such as calcium, allowing growth.
+Air movement in particular is crucial in stimulating water uptake, and subsequently necessary nutrients such as calcium, allowing growth.

-This used to be achieved through pipe heating and screen gapping, practices which NGG aims to reduce.
-The modern glasshouse is much more insulated, allowing thermal screens to be closed for longer periods, drastically reducing the necessary heating.
+Growers used to achieve this through pipe heating and screen gapping, practices which NGG aims to reduce.
+The modern glasshouse has greater insulation, allowing operators to close their thermal screens for longer periods, drastically reducing the necessary heating.

-In order to compensate for the lack of air movement under closed screens, NGG requires air flow to be implemented artificially, with the use of fans or air circulating equipment.
+In order to compensate for the lack of air movement under closed screens, NGG requires artificial air flow, with the use of fans or air circulating equipment.

 Improving Humidity Control

-The effects of humidity in a greenhouse are often misunderstood, leading to diseases, suboptimal plant growth and excessive energy consumption.
+Even professional growers often misunderstand greenhouse humidity.
+It can lead to diseases, suboptimal plant growth and excessive energy consumption.

-Next Generation Growing relies on a better grasp of humidity.
-How it is measured and how it is controlled.
+Next Generation Growing relies on a better grasp of humidity, including how to measure and control it.
 NGG consultants advise growers to collect and analyze data regarding humidity.
-This may be done through several different measurement concepts – relative humidity, absolute humidity and humidity deficit.
+There are three major methods to quantify humidity – relative humidity, absolute humidity and humidity deficit.